Please also see my All-Time World Cup Team Index.

 RB: Mario Melchio

-Melchio started with Ajax, but the peak of his career was spent with Chelsea between 1999 and 2004.
+Born in 1976, Melchio started with the youth of Ajax.
+He made his senior debut in 1996, but the peak of his career was spent with Chelsea between 1999 and 2004.
+He also played for Rennes, Birmingham City and Wigan.
 He was capped 20 times for Holland.
-He went to Euro 2008.
+He went to European Championship in 2008.

 DM/CB: Frank Rijkaard